Shotts F.C.: Scottish Cup 1881–82: quarter-finalists

 In the 1881–82 Scottish Cup, the club had its best run in the competition.
 In the first round, Shotts came from behind to beat Drumpellier 5–1.
 In the second, the club was drawn at home to Hamilton Academical, and, unlike in the Lanarkshire Cup the previous year, the tie only needed one match to decide it, Shotts winning 2–1.

 This put the club into the third round for the first time, and, after a 4–4 draw away from home, Shotts beat the original Airdrie club 5–0.
 A bye in the fourth round put the club into the fifth, where it was drawn to play at Vale of Teith of Doune, and Shotts enjoyed another 5–0 win; Allender scoring the first after four minutes, Gilchrist heading home the second from a left-wing cross, M'Laughlan making it three 10 minutes before the break from a right-wing cross supplied by captain Darling, and M'Laughlan completing his hat-trick with two second-half goals.

 The sixth round was the quarter-finals.
 Unfortunately for the club, it was drawn against the eventual winners Queen's Park, and, "with a spirit of pluck which clearly showed true football enthusiasm", gave up the home advantage the draw had given it.
 The club's reward was conceding 9 goals in the first half, and another 6 in the second.

 End of the club

 By the time the club played the Scottish Cup quarter-final, the club had already lost in the second round of the Lanarkshire Cup, and Shotts did not enter the local competition in 1882–83.
 It did enter the Scottish Cup, but, after a 7–0 win at Airdriehill in the first round, it was beaten 10–1 at West Benhar in the second, having taken the lead in the match through an own goal.
 The club does not seem to have survived into the 1883–84 season, its final match being a "sore defeat" to Wishaw Thistle in April, and the senior football representation for the town passing to Dykehead.

 Colours

-The club originally played in green and crimson.
+The club originally played in magenta.
+By 1877 they were green and red, described as green and crimson from 1878.

 Grounds

+The club played at the following grounds: